pluginpal/strapi-webtools/packages/docs/docs/addons/redirects/getting-started/usage.md

 :::

 ## Access
-After you've followed the steps above you can now access your sitemap through the REST api of strapi.
+After you've followed the steps above you can now access your redirects through the REST API of Strapi.
 It will be available at:

 http://localhost:1337/api/webtools/redirects.

 :::caution
-You might have to setup permissions for this endpoint to be accessible.
+You need to setup permissions for this endpoint to be accessible.
+See the [REST API documentation](/webtools/addons/redirects/api/rest#permissions) for details.
 :::